sam2829/project-4-royal-sam/README.md

 ## Testing

-I have included details of my testing during and post development in a seperate file called [TESTING.md](TESTING.md)
+I have included details of my testing during and post development in a separate file called [TESTING.md](TESTING.md)

 [Back to top](#royal-sam-golf-club)